 The museum hosts an eclectic mix of permanent and touring exhibitions spanning a range of interests.
 Exhibitions include ‘Routes to the Past’ (Prehistoric Galway); ‘Galway Within the Walls’ (Medieval Galway) and ‘Pádraic Ó Conaire: the Man and the Statue’.
-The travelling exhibition ‘Hair Hurling Balls’ is on loan from the National Museum of Ireland until April 2016.

-Special exhibitions featuring in 2016 include, Revolution in Galway, 1913-1923, Galway & the Great War and Sea Science.
+Special exhibitions include, Revolution in Galway, 1913-1923, Galway & the Great War and Sea Science.
 Visitors can soak up Galway's maritime history in The Galway Hooker exhibition and re-live some of its greatest sporting moments in GAA: The Three-in-a-Row 1964-66.
 Prehistoric and medieval Galway can be explored through artefacts and interactives on the ground floor.
 The Museum boasts amazing views of the Claddagh area where the river Corrib meets Galway Bay.